CallumWalterWhite/Qt-messaging-client-service/README.md

-# c-qt-messaging-client-service
+# Qt Messaging client service

-A c++ messaging client and service using mqtt messaging protocol
+A c++ messaging client and service using mqtt messaging protocol.
+Using QT for UI on client

 Please run the update.sh script to install all the packages